OldMensch/auto_accountant/DEV NOTES.md

 * DESTROY METRICS CLASS
 	- most methods are specific to assets, portfolios, even wallets. these methods should be moved to their respective object classes
-	- the only method that should remain is perform_automatic_accounting, which when given a portfolio object will do its thing
+	- the only method that should remain is auto_account, which when given a portfolio object will do its thing

 * IMPROVE ERROR HANDLING:
 	- Transactions/Assets need to have new functions: